Searsport, Maine

-Searsport is an incorporated town and deep water seaport located at the confluence of the Penobscot River estuary and the Penobscot Bay immediately NW of Sears Island and Cape Jellison in Waldo County, Maine, United States.
+Searsport is an incorporated town and deep water seaport located at the confluence of the Penobscot River estuary and the Penobscot Bay immediately northwest of Sears Island and Cape Jellison in Waldo County, Maine, United States.
 The population was 2,649 at the 2020 census.
-Searsport includes the village of North Searsport.
+Searsport includes the village and North Searsport and census-designated place of Searsport.
 The town is known as "the home of the famous sea captains" and the "Antique Capital of Maine".

 History

-Searsport was settled in the 1760s and incorporated on February 13, 1845 from portions of Prospect and Belfast.
-In 1747, when fire destroyed the Province House in Boston, General Samuel Waldo advocated, unsuccessfully, that the capital of Massachusetts be moved to Searsport, which was part of the Waldo Patent he purchased about 1720.
+Searsport was settled in the 1760s and incorporated on February 13, 1845, from portions of Prospect and Belfast.
+In 1747, when fire destroyed the Province House in Boston, General Samuel Waldo advocated, unsuccessfully, that the capital of Massachusetts be moved to Searsport, which was part of the Waldo Patent he had purchased about 1720.
 It was named after David Sears of Boston after he agreed to grant a large sum of money towards the town's founding.
 Searsport is noted for its rich maritime history.
-During the 19th-century the port had 17 shipyards and built 200 ships, while supplying fully one-tenth of the nation's merchant marine deep water captains, per square mile more than any other community in the United States.
+During the 19th century the port had 17 shipyards and built 200 ships, while supplying fully one-tenth of the United States' merchant marine deep water captains, per square mile more than any other community in the country.
 The Penobscot Marine Museum faithfully recalls this heritage.